weblancaster/isobar-hackaton/README.md

-# isobar-hackaton
-Isobar chicago hackaton
+# Isobar chicago hackaton

-<h1>Requirements</h1>
+This project was built at Isobar Chicago by https://github.com/befreestudios https://github.com/weblancaster and https://github.com/wajiw

+The goal was to build something that kids can interact with `enchanted devices`, from that we have built a project that you draw on air which recognize speech to change colors (background), add/remove video, print.

+### Stack

 - Node.js
+- Leap Motion
+- JS (React, Webpack)
+- HTML5(Canvas, Video, Voice Recognition)

+### Requirements

-- NPM (Installed globally)
+- Node.js

-<h1>Getting Started</h1>
-<p>Clone repo to your favorite workspace.
-From the root run</p>
+- Leap Motion
+- Access to Microphone and Camera
+- Printer (optional)

+### Getting Started

-- npm install (...wait... then...)
+- npm install
-- npm run dev <p>running NPM RUN DEV builds the app, then sets up watchers on sass, js and react (jsx) so any updates trigger a re-build and hot-deployment to the local server.
-(Auto browser refresh could be set up easily if desired)</p>
+- npm run dev